hv_approx#

 float

-– A single numerical value, the approximate hypervolume indicator
+– A single numerical value, the approximate hypervolume indicator.

 Examples

->>> x = np.array([[5, 5], [4, 6], [2, 7], [7, 4]]) >>> moocore.hv_approx(x, ref=[10, 10], seed = 42) 37.95471 >>> moocore.hypervolume(x, ref=[10, 10]) 38.0
+>>> x = np.array([[5, 5], [4, 6], [2, 7], [7, 4]]) >>> moocore.hypervolume(x, ref=[10, 10]) 38.0 >>> moocore.hv_approx(x, ref=[10, 10], seed=42, method="DZ2019-MC") 38.01475 >>> moocore.hv_approx(x, ref=[10, 10], method="DZ2019-HW") 37.99989

 Merge all the sets of a dataset by removing the set number column: